jsk336/docs/index.md

   <div class="panel right">
     <summary>
       <h1>Keep in Touch</h1>
       <p>Antha is under rapid and open development.
-You can subsribe to low volume updates as it progresses, or you can dive in to help build Antha faster</p>
+You can subscribe to low volume updates as it progresses, or you can dive in to help build Antha faster</p>
 	  <div layout horizontal justified>
 		  <div></div>
 		  <div>